RecklessRonan/PGNN-EK/readme.md

-# 5.13 Update

-This is the version we submitted in 2021.9.
-There are some bugs and we will fix them soon.

 # PGNN-EK

 This is the official implementation of ACL 2022 Paper ***A Neural Network Architecture for Program Understanding Inspired by Human Behaviors***